MBrassey/audit-malicious-contract/README.md

 - The provided smartcontract code is not peer-reviewd on GitHub.

-Providing smart contract code on platforms like binarypastes.com, rather than on peer-reviewed repositories such as GitHub or GitLab, raises immediate red flags regarding the legitimacy of the code.
+Providing smart contract code on platforms like Ghostbin, Pastebin and binarypastes.com, rather than on peer-reviewed repositories such as GitHub or GitLab, raises immediate red flags regarding the legitimacy of the code.

 - Initial comment encourages user to not try first on testnet.